A refined transversality theorem on linear perturbations and its applications: Applications of the main theorem

+In this section, we give applications and their examples of the main theorem in the two cases $\ell=1$ and $\ell\geq 2\dim X$.

+First, we consider the case $\ell=1$.
+Let $X$ be a $C^r$ manifold $(r\geq 1)$, and let $f : X\to \R$ be a $C^1$ mapping.
+A point $x\in X$ is called a \emph{critical point} of $f$ if $\rank df_x=0$.
+We say that a point of $\R$ is a \emph{critical value} if it is the image of a critical point.
 A $C^r$ function $f:X\to \R$ $(r\geq 2)$ is called a \emph{Morse function} if all of the critical points of $f$ are nondegenerate, where $X$ is a $C^r$ manifold.
 For details on Morse functions, see for example, \cite[p.~63]{Golubitsky1973}.
-In the case $\ell=1$, we have the following.
+In \cite{Ichiki2018T}, the following result is obtained as an application of \cref{thm:appmain1_t}. \begin{proposition}[\cite{Ichiki2018T}] Let $f$ be a $C^r$ immersion of a $C^r$ manifold $X$ into an open subset $V$ of $\R^m$, and $g:V\to \R$ a $C^r$ function, where $r$ is an integer satisfying $r\geq 2$.
+Then, the set